mkmohangb/deep-emotion/README.md

   python train.py --log_dir logs -e 100 -b 256
   python test.py --model deep_emotion-256-0.005.pt
 ```
-- Test accuracy of 45% after training for 100 epochs
+- Test accuracy of 51% after training for 300 epochs.
+But the paper claims 70.1% accuracy.
+- Some information is missing in the paper like the batch size used.
+Also going by the Spatial transformer configuration, the input to FC layer would be 1000 instead of 90.